AdinaIT/Repo_Project_Jira/README.md

 The below Story was created in JIRA and describes the functional specifications of the Dependants module, for which the final project is performed upon.

 ![](GitHub-Export-Print.PNG)

+# 1 Testing section

+## 1.1 Test Planning

+The Test Plan is designed to describe all details of testing for the Admin module from the OrangeHRM application.

+The plan identifies the items to be tested, the features to be tested, the types of testing to be performed, the person responsible for testing, the resources and schedule required to complete the testing, and the risks associated with the plan.